fwojcik/smhasher3/hashes/README.latersteps.md

 ```

 In both cases, the "byteswapped" mode computed exactly the same results as the
-opposite-endianness system, and all that needed to be done was alter the byteswapping
+opposite-endianness system, and **all that needed to be done was alter the
-parameter of `GET_U32`; no other part of the hash had to change.
+byteswapping parameter of `GET_U32`; no other part of the "hash" had to change**.

 Since the SMHasher3 API has hash implementations write out their hashes to a byte
-stream, then in the common case where non-cryptographic hash implementations simply
+stream, then **in the common case** where non-cryptographic hash implementations
-want to write out the bytes of their hash in system-native byteorder (since they care
+simply want to write out the bytes of their hash in system-native byteorder (since
-about speed and don't really care about endianness), that means that it is almost
+they care about speed and don't really care about endianness), that means that it is
-always the case that when reading input data from memory requires byteswapping so
+almost always the case that **when reading input data from memory requires
-will byteswapping need to happen when writing the output hash to memory.
+byteswapping so will byteswapping need to happen when writing the output hash to
+memory**.

 Some exceptions to all of this are covered later.